apache/drill/_docs/connect-a-data-source/090-mongodb-plugin-for-apache-drill.md

 ---
 ## Overview

-Drill supports MongoDB 3.0, providing a mongodb format plugin to connect to MongoDB using MongoDB's latest Java driver.
-You can run queries to read, but not write, the Mongo data using Drill.
+Drill supports MongoDB 3.0, providing a mongodb storage plugin to connect to MongoDB using MongoDB's latest Java driver.
+You can run queries to read, but not write, Mongo data using Drill.
 Attempting to write data back to Mongo results in an error.
 You do not need any upfront schema definitions.

-{% include startnote.html %}A local instance of Drill is used in this tutorial for simplicity. {% include endnote.html %}
+{% include startnote.html %}In the following examples, you use a local instance of Drill for simplicity. {% include endnote.html %}

 You can also run Drill and MongoDB together in distributed mode.

 ### Before You Begin

-Before you can query MongoDB with Drill, you must have Drill and MongoDB installed on your machine.
-Examples in this tutorial use zip code aggregation data provided by MongoDB that you download in the following steps:
+To query MongoDB with Drill, you install Drill and MongoDB, and then you import zip code aggregation data into MongoDB.

   1. [Install Drill]({{ site.baseurl }}/docs/installing-drill-in-embedded-mode), if you do not already have it installed.
   2. [Install MongoDB](http://docs.mongodb.org/manual/installation), if you do not already have it installed.